 What this means is that under-resourced IT departments can quickly, efficiently, and effectively hunt for malware.
 Scans can be run as often as desired, shrinking dwell time and delivering both control and peace of mind.
 This is a critical and key function, given the industry reality that an increasing proportion of enterprises will fall into this category.

 For enterprises lucky enough to have and keep highly skilled resources, these resources can be freed up to focus on incident response, remediation, and the constant and ongoing efforts to improve defenses.

-Simply put, using Infocyte HUNT takes the pressure off of overtaxed IT departments, especially those that can’t source expert candidates.
-Even for the vanishing breed of enterprise with fully robust cybersecurity teams, Infocyte HUNT speeds and simplifies incident response.
-Whether junior IT administrators or skilled experts, users of HUNT have a tool that allows them to control dwell time by rapidly and comprehensively scanning endpoints and finding malware, so that the remediation can begin.
+Simply put, using Infocyte HUNT takes the pressure of overtaxed IT departments, especially those that can’t source expert candidates.
+Even for the vanishing breed of enterprises with fully robust cybersecurity teams, Infocyte HUNT speeds and simplifies incident response.
+Whether junior IT administrators or skilled experts, users of HUNT have a tool that allows them to control dwell time by rapidly and comprehensively scanning endpoints and finding malware so that the remediation can begin.

 Cybersecurity is Everybody’s Business Now

 Last year saw cybersecurity reach boardroom agendas.
 The fallout of attacks on companies from Target and Sony Pictures to Equifax has thrust more corporate bosses to the front line of cybersecurity issues.
 It’s become a C level priority now, not relegated to IT and considered a specialized function.
 In addition, this year will witness GDPR and other initiatives being instituted, meaning new regulations and penalties for breaches in industries ranging from retail to critical infrastructure, only upping the ante and adding further pressure on enterprises to find solutions.